mustom/mustom-validator/README.md

 ### Custom Error Object
 The project includes custom error classes for better error handling:

-If input value is not passed validation rule(s), validator will thorow error if 'noError : true' option is not specified.
+If input value is not passed validation rule(s), validator will thorow error if 'softFail : true' option is not specified.
 In this case, validator will ... in custom error object.